 In neighbouring Abruzzo, stunning mountain drives on empty winding roads make for some of the best driving in Italy.
 Head up to Campo Imperatore, a highland plain in the shadow of the Apennines' highest peak - the 2912-metre-high Corno Grande.

 Nearby the medieval hill town of Santo Stefano di Sessanio is the perfect lunch stop - but pick your timings wisely as the village gives the word 'sleepy' a whole new meaning as much of it is uninhabited.
-For a guaranteed meal, choose to stay further south in Sulmona, known for their local delicacy of sugar-coated almonds or ‘confetti’

 The next region you will encounter on your journey north is Marche.
 Unspoiled by resorts or international tourist crowds, hilltop towns scatter Marche’s rural landscapes.
 Small working villages look a lot like those in Tuscany, but you won’t find leather shops or expensive restaurants here.